CD Projekt: REDengine

 REDengine is a game engine developed by CD Projekt Red exclusively for their nonlinear role-playing video games.
 It is the replacement of the Aurora Engine CD Projekt Red had previously licensed from BioWare for the development of The Witcher.

 REDengine is portable across 32- and 64-bit software platforms and runs under Windows.
 REDengine was first used in The Witcher 2: Assassins of Kings for Windows.
 REDengine 2, an updated version of REDengine used in The Witcher 2, also runs under Xbox 360 and both OS X and Linux, however these ports were made using a compatibility layer similar to Wine called eON.
 REDengine 3 was designed exclusively for a 64-bit software platform, and also runs under PlayStation 4, Xbox One, and Nintendo Switch.

 REDengine 2 utilized middleware such as Havok for physics, Scaleform GFx for the user interface, and FMOD for audio.
 The engine was used for the Xbox 360 port of The Witcher 2.

 REDengine 3 was designed to run exclusively on a 64-bit software platform.
 CD Projekt Red created REDengine 3 for the purpose of developing open world video game environments, such as those of The Witcher 3: Wild Hunt.
 It introduces improvements to facial and other animations.
 Lighting effects no longer suffer from reduced contrast ratio.
 REDengine 3 also supports volumetric effects enabling advanced rendering of clouds, mist, fog, smoke, and other particle effects.
 There is also support for high-resolution textures and mapping, as well as dynamic physics and an advanced dialogue lip-syncing system.
 However, due to limitations on texture streaming, the use of high-resolution textures may not always be the case.

 REDengine 3 has a flexible renderer prepared for deferred or forward+ rendering pipelines.
-The result is a wide array of cinematic effects, including bokeh depth-of-view, color grading and lens flares associated with multiple lighting.
+The result is a wide array of cinematic effects, including depth-of-view, color grading and lens flares associated with multiple lighting.
 The terrain system in REDengine 3 uses tessellation and layers varying material, which can then be easily blended.

 Cyberpunk 2077 used REDengine 4, which supported ray-traced global illumination and other effects.
-In March 2022, CD Projekt announced a partnership with Epic Games after retiring REDengine to use Unreal Engine 5.
+On 21 March 2022, CD Projekt announced a partnership with Epic Games after retiring REDengine to use Unreal Engine 5.
+In April 2022, Studio CTO Paweł Zawodny said that the decision to change engines came down to Unreal Engine 5's new focus on open world game design.
+Shifting to Unreal Engine 5 also enabled CD Projekt to leave much of the engine-level development to Epic Games, allowing the studio to focus primarily on creating their game.